Why a Self-Drive Safari in Uganda will drive you insane

-On your self-drive Safari, you will come across all kinds of obstacles.
+On your self-drive safari, you will come across all kinds of obstacles.
 Near National Parks, they might be even Elephants, antelopes, and other wildlife.

 A situation that is quite different than anything you would encounter in your home country.

-If you have an accident, you are advised to head for the nearest police station and report what happened.
+If you have an accident, you are advised to head to the nearest police station and report what happened.
 Remaining on the scene can be hazardous, and bodily harm by angry citizens could become a reality.

 Might Make it Right:

 Uganda has excellent traffic laws.
 However, the regulations do not apply when the might; the size of a vehicle is used.
 It might make it right, buses barreling down what may seem like a one-lane road straight at you.